CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server.md

 - dc=\<domain-extension\>
 - cn=\<common-name\>

 - **Bind DN**: DN used for binding with the LDAP server.
 For NetQ, the bind DN is based on the User ID plus other variables that you specify.
-For example, Bind DN=`{user-id},ou=ntwkops,dc=mycompany,dc=com`, where the value of the *user-id* is based on the User ID type.
+The Bind DN=`{userIdAttribute}={userId},ou=ntwkops,dc=mycompany,dc=com`, where{userIdAttribute} should be replaced with the value specified in User ID field.
+For example, uid={userId},ou=ntwkops,dc=mycompany,dc=com.
 - **User ID**: Type of identifier used to specify an LDAP user.
 This can vary depending on the authentication service you are using.
 For example,  user ID (UID) or email address  could be used with OpenLDAP, whereas sAMAccountName might be used with Active Directory.
 For example,
-    - If the User ID type is `UID`, then the {user-id} in the Bind DN could be jsmith, janed, or user.man
+    - If the User ID type is `UID`, then the {user-id} in the Bind DN could accept jsmith, janed, or user.man
-    - If the User ID type is `email`, then the {user-id} in the Bind DN could be jsmith,dc=mycompany,dc=com
+    - If the User ID type is `email`, then the {user-id} in the Bind DN could accept jsmith,dc=mycompany,dc=com
-    - If the User ID type is `sAMAccountName`, than the {user-id} in the Bind DN could be clientA
+    - If the User ID type is `sAMAccountName`, than the {user-id} in the Bind DN could accept clientA
 - **Base DN**: Location in directory structure where search begins.
 For example, `dc=mycompany,dc=com`

 Optionally you can also specify the user's first name, last name, and email address.